 Today, May 22nd, has been named The International Day for Biological Diversity by the United Nations.
-In the United States, May 21st was designated Endangered Species Day by Congress.
+Started in 2006 by the U.S. Congress, Endangered Species Day is the third Friday of May.

 Here are my choices for The Best Resources For World Biodiversity Day (that are accessible to English Language Learners):